Behemoth (band): Nergal's illness, recovery and The Satanist (2010–2016)

-I Loved You at Your Darkest and Opvs Contra Natvram (2016–present)
+I Loved You at Your Darkest, Opvs Contra Natvram and The Shit ov God (2016–present)

 In 2016, the band announced that they would start working on the follow-up to The Satanist.
 In early 2017, Nergal started posting clips of riffs on his Instagram account.
 He also revealed that the band would release a new "live DVD", recorded in Warsaw, later that year.
 In a May 2017 interview, Nergal said that the band had "ten or thirteen, already, sketches of new songs" for the new album, with an estimated release date in the fall of 2018.
 The band entered the studio in November 2017 to record their eleventh studio album.

 In January 2018, Behemoth was announced as one of the supporting acts for Slayer's final world tour.
 On 13 April, the live DVD Messe Noire was released as a conclusion to The Satanist touring cycle.
 A new single titled "God = Dog" was released on 2 August from the eleventh album I Loved You at Your Darkest, which was released on 5 October.
 In support of the album, the band embarked on a North American Tour on 20 October.

 In August 2019, the band was announced as the support act for Slipknot's 2020 European tour.

 In March 2021, Nergal announced that the band was preparing a new album to celebrate their 30th anniversary.
 The twelfth studio album Opvs Contra Natvram was announced on 11 May 2022, set to be released on 16 September.
 A music video of the first single titled "Ov My Herculean Exile" was made available for streaming that day.

-Controversy
+In December 2023, Nergal reported that new music from Behemoth was in the works.
+On 29 January 2025, the band released "The Shit ov God" as the lead single and title track to their then-upcoming thirteenth studio album The Shit Ov God, released on 9 May.

+Musical style and lyrics

+Lyrically, Behemoth has been described as "about as philosophical as it gets."
+Until the late 1990s, the band played a traditional black metal style with secular lyrical content, but changed to that of occult, Nordic paganism and thelemic themes written by their lead vocalist Nergal and Krzysztof Azarewicz.
+With the 1999 release of Satanica, the band demonstrated their presence in the death metal scene, while retaining their own signature style characterized by the drum work of Inferno and multi-layered vocals.
+Despite Behemoth having been labeled as death metal or thrash metal-influenced, Nergal has mentioned that he does not like the band to be labeled as such.
+Later themes explored by the band include anti-Christianity and Satanism.
+Phoenix New Times, who named Behemoth one of the "most Satanic metal bands of all time", assessed that the band "merges the mysticism and image of black metal with the force, precision and brutality of death metal."